flutter-form-builder-ecosystem/form_builder_validators/README.md

 - `FormBuilderValidators.match()` - requires the field's value to match the provided regex pattern.
 - `FormBuilderValidators.max()` - requires the field's value to be less than or equal to the provided number.
 - `FormBuilderValidators.maxLength()` - requires the length of the field's value to be less than or equal to the provided maximum length.
+- `FormBuilderValidators.maxWordsCount()` - requires the words count of the field's value to be less than or equal to the provided maximum count.
 - `FormBuilderValidators.min()` - requires the field's value to be greater than or equal to the provided number.
 - `FormBuilderValidators.minLength()` - requires the length of the field's value to be greater than or equal to the provided minimum length.
+- `FormBuilderValidators.minWordsCount()` - requires the words count of the field's value to be greater than or equal to the provided minimum count.
 - `FormBuilderValidators.equalLength()` - requires the length of the field's value to be equal to the provided minimum length.
 - `FormBuilderValidators.numeric()` - requires the field's value to be a valid number.
 - `FormBuilderValidators.required()` - requires the field have a non-empty value.